BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 More importantly, I now have a better understanding of how SIEM platforms collect, process, and transform raw security logs into actionable information for analysts.

+## SOC Analyst Perspective

+While learning Splunk fundamentals, I realized that the platform itself is only part of the investigation process.

+The real value comes from understanding how logs are generated, how events relate to one another, and how analysts can transform raw data into actionable security insights.

+Whether investigating phishing activity, suspicious authentication attempts, lateral movement, or privilege escalation, the ability to efficiently search and correlate logs remains one of the most important skills for a SOC analyst.